- Buy RVN and 60+ other cryptos

 You'll need to create an account by entering an account name and generating a password.
 Remember to keep a copy of this password somewhere safe so that you can access your account again in the future.

-If you want to sell your RVN holdings, the process you’ll need to follow is similar to that outlined in Step 3 above.
-Of course, you’ll need to make sure you enter your transaction details in the “Sell RVN” box rather than the “Buy RVN” box.
-At the time of writing (March 2018), RVN was only listed in a currency pairing with BTC, so you’ll need to exchange it for BTC and then work out how to trade those coins for the currency you want.
+If you want to sell your RVN holdings, the process you'll need to follow is similar to that outlined in Step 3 above.
+Of course, you'll need to make sure you enter your transaction details in the "Sell RVN" box rather than the "Buy RVN" box.
+If you don't know the best place to sell RVN, compare exchanges to find one that fits your needs.